Game Preview: Swamp Rabbits at Icemen, 7 PM

 LAST TIME OUT:

-Earlier today, the Rabbits announced additional reinforcement between the pipes.
-Greenville signed goaltender Jake Kupsky to a Standard Player Contract for the 2020-21 season after Lethemon's recall by Los Angeles.
+Prior to yesterday's tilt, the Swamp Rabbits signed goaltender Jake Kupsky to a Standard Player Contract for the 2020-21 season.
 Kupsky returns to the Upstate after posting a 3-1-1 record across six appearances with the Swamp Rabbits last season.
 Kupsky, 25, previously split time with the South Carolina Stingrays and the SPHL's Pensacola Ice Flyers in 2020-21.
 With the Stingrays, Kupsky sported a 2-5-2 record with a 3.18 goals-against average and .899 save percentage.
 In Pensacola, the Waukesha, Wisconsin native displayed a sparkling 5-1-0 record accompanied by a 2.23 goals-against average and .926 save percentage.

 • Discuss this story on the ECHL message board...